Halabja massacre: International sources for technology and chemical precursors

 The know-how and material for developing chemical weapons were obtained by Saddam's regime from foreign sources.
 Most precursors for chemical weapons production came from Singapore (4,515 tons), the Netherlands (4,261 tons), Egypt (2,400 tons), India (2,343 tons), and West Germany (1,027 tons).
 One Indian company, Exomet Plastics, sent 2,292 tons of precursor chemicals to Iraq.
 Singapore-based firm Kim Al-Khaleej, affiliated to the United Arab Emirates, supplied more than 4,500 tons of VX, sarin and mustard gas precursors and production equipment to Iraq.
 Dieter Backfisch, managing director of West German company Karl Kolb GmbH, was quoted by saying in 1989 that "for people in Germany poison gas is something quite terrible, but this does not worry customers abroad."

 The 2002 International Crisis Group (ICG) no. 136 "Arming Saddam: The Yugoslav Connection" concludes it was "tacit approval" by many world governments that led to the Iraqi regime being armed with weapons of mass destruction, despite sanctions, because of the ongoing Iranian conflict.
 Among the dual-use exports provided to Iraq from American companies such as Alcolac International and Phillips was thiodiglycol, a substance which can also be used to manufacture mustard gas, according to leaked portions of Iraq's "full, final and complete" disclosure of the sources for its weapons programs.
 The dual-use exports from U.S. companies to Iraq was enabled by a Reagan administration policy that removed Iraq from the State Department's list of State Sponsors of Terrorism.
 Alcolac was named as a defendant in the Aziz v.
-Iraq case presently pending in the United States District Court (Case No. 1:09-cv-00869-MJG).
+Iraq case, but the case was eventually dismissed (Case No. 1:09-cv-00869-MJG).
 Both companies have since undergone reorganization.
 Phillips, once a subsidiary of Phillips Petroleum is now part of ConocoPhillips, an American oil and discount fossil fuel company.
 Alcolac International has since dissolved and reformed as Alcolac Inc.

 On 23 December 2005, a Dutch court sentenced Frans van Anraat, a businessman who bought chemicals on the world market and sold them to Saddam's regime, to 15 years in prison.
 The court ruled that the chemical attack on Halabja constituted genocide, but van Anraat was found guilty only of complicity in war crimes.
 In March 2008, the government of Iraq announced plans to take legal action against the suppliers of chemicals used in the attack.

 In 2013, 20 Iraqi Kurds who were victims of the attack requested a judicial investigation into two unnamed French companies, saying that they were among 20 or more companies that helped Saddam Hussein construct a chemical weapons arsenal.
 The Kurds sought for an investigating judge to open a case.